codership/galera/Docs_tommi/python3/source/introduction.rst

 Theoretically, synchronous replication has several advantages over asynchronous replication:

-- Synchronous replication is always highly available, as:
+- Synchronous replication provides highly available clusters and guarantees 24/7 service availability, as:

   - There is no data loss when one of the nodes crashes
   - Data replicas are always consistent
+  - There are no complex, time-consuming failovers

-- Transactions can be executed on all nodes in parallel
+- Transactions can be executed on all nodes in parallel to increase performance.

 - Synchronous replication can guarantee causality across the whole cluster.
 For example, a ``SELECT S`` issued after